 More creosote in your stove pipe means you have to clean it out more often or risk a chimney fire.

 Seasoning your firewood is another way of saying that you’re drying it out.
 This process involves leaving it out in the sun and air until most, if not all of the moisture has evaporated.

 This leaves you with bone-dry wood that will burn clean and give the maximum heat output.

-Here are some of the key identifiers of seasoned firewood:
+Some of the key identifiers of seasoned firewood:

-- Look for cracks – Seasoned firewood will often have cracks or checks in the ends.
+- Look for cracks – Seasoned firewood will often have cracks in the ends.
 As the wood dries it will start to shrink.
 Since the growth rings dry at different rates it’ll cause cracking as a result.